 An ice cream dish with a kick — that was what I wanted to create this week.
 Something for grownups who haven’t outgrown ice cream yet but whose tastes have matured a little.
-Maybe it was the thought of Father’s Day, maybe it was recipes like this, or maybe it was Michael Ruhlman’s recipe for homemade vanilla ice cream flavored with Maker’s Mark bourbon.
+Maybe it was the thought of Father’s Day, maybe it was recipes like this, maybe it was Michael Ruhlman’s recipe for homemade vanilla ice cream flavored with Maker’s Mark bourbon, or maybe it was my craving a whisky highball.
 Anyway, I still had some of my homemade banana caramel “ice cream” to use (though plain vanilla would’ve worked just fine, too).

 Looking through Wikibooks’ cookbook for more inspiration, I came across affogato, a dish whose name means literally “drowned” — you make it by drowning ice cream in coffee, with or without brandy.
 We didn’t have any brandy, though, and I had an uneasy feeling the main coffee drinker in our house would consider this a waste of it.

 So, moving on, I discovered a recipe for Creme de papaya, a “delicious, refreshing, and simple Brazilian dessert” featuring blackcurrant liqueur.
 We didn’t have any of that, let alone any papayas, but we did have various other alcoholic drinks and, somehow, a lot of mangoes.
 And that was all the inspiration I needed.

 This has a mild taste with a mild kick, and candied ginger makes a spicy garnish for it.
 Mine is homemade and very gingery, so it’s not for everyone.
 Cinnamon sugar, which is sometimes used to top affogato, would work too.
 I’ve also eaten this with chocolate chips, but I’d do that with anything vaguely sweet, so don’t mind me.